 - Three of the letters of recommendation provided by the candidate in the course of the search process

 - A list of at least four potential external reviewers; none should overlap with any of the candidate-provided letters of recommendation from the search process.
-External reviewers should meet the usual standards for external reviewers in the promotion and tenure process at UO (e.g., full professors in the candidate’s field or subfield, at comparable universities, without close relations with the candidate)
+External reviewers should be independently selected and meet the usual standards for external reviewers in the promotion and tenure process at UO (e.g., full professors in the candidate’s field or subfield, at comparable universities, without close relations with the candidate)

 The ETRC will:

 - Obtain a minimum of two external reviewers selected from the list supplied by the hiring unit and dean.
-These external reviewers shall be provided with the following materials: the candidate's CV; all relevant research materials from the candidate; a quantitative assessment of the candidate's work and impact, if available.
+These external reviewers shall be provided with the following materials: the candidate's signed CV and statement; a sample of relevant research materials from the candidate, including at least one or two items from the recent past; a quantitative assessment of the candidate's work and impact, if available

 - Forward any questions that remain after steps 1 and 2 are completed to OtP so that they can be answered by the relevant department or dean.